nkg447/Alfred/README.md

 Your own butler to run your code against test cases.<br />
 <img src="https://vignette1.wikia.nocookie.net/batman/images/2/2c/Batman_TAS_-_Alfred_Pennyworth.jpg/revision/latest?cb=20170629213713" width="100">

+## Download
+Download the pre - build software -> [click here]()

 ## Getting Started
-These instructions will help you get the project up and running on your local machine.
+These instructions will help you get the project up and running on your local machine for development and testing purposes.

 ### Prerequisites
 Install these softwares before going further -